-The total pension liabilities in the June 30, 2017, actuarial valuations were determined using the following actuarial assumptions and methods:
+The total pension liabilities in the June 30, 2019 and 2018, actuarial valuations were determined using the following actuarial assumptions and methods:

-Valuation date June 30, 2017 Measurement date June 30, 2018 Actuarial cost method Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial assumption Discount rate 7.15% Inflation 2.50% Salary increase Varies by entry age and service Mortality table Derived using CalPERS membership data Period upon which actuarial experience survey assumptions were based 1997 - 2015 Post-retirement benefit increase Contract COLA up to 2.50% until PPPA floor on purchasing power applies; 2.50% thereafter.
+Valuation dates June 30, 2019 and 2018 Measurement dates June 30, 2020 and 2019 Actuarial cost method Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial assumptions Discount rate 7.15% Inflation 2.50% Salary increase Varies by entry age and service Mortality Table Derived using CalPERS membership data Period upon which actuarial Experience survey assumptions were based 1997 - 2015 Post-retirement benefit increase Contract COLA up to 2.50% until PPPA floor on purchasing power applies; 2.50% thereafter

-The mortality table used was developed based on CalPERS specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries 90 percent of scale MP 2016.
+\ The mortality table was developed based on CalPERS specific data.
+The table includes 15 years of mortality improvement using the Society of Actuaries 90 percent of scale MP 2016.
 For more details on this table, please refer to the December 2017, experience study report (based on CalPERS demographic data from 1997 to 2015) available online on the CalPERS website.